SmingHub/Sming/docs/source/contribute/documentation.rst

 Source code
 ~~~~~~~~~~~

-To refer to source code use the full path relative to the `Sming` directory, for example:
+To refer to source code use the path relative to the root working directory, for example:

 ::

-   See :api-file:`Core/Network/Url.h`
+   See :source:`Sming/Core/Network/Url.h`

 If the documentation is built locally, it will use the local file path, otherwise it will create
 a link to the source file on github.